Couple looking at tax documents

 Definition of earned income

-• Self-employment income
+• Self-employment

-• Ridesharing or delivery services
+• Rideshare or delivery driving

 • Pet sitting or dog walking

-• Selling things online
+• Selling goods or services online

 Who is eligible for the earned income tax credit?

-• You must have some kind of earned income
+• You must have earned income

-• You cannot file for foreign-earned income
+• You cannot claim the EITC on foreign-earned income

-Earned income tax credit amounts 2024 (for taxes filed in 2025)
+2024 earned income tax credit table (for taxes filed in 2025)

-The maximum earned income for single filers ranges from $18,591 to $59,899, and the maximum for joint filers ranges from $25,511 to $66,819.
-Ranges depend on how many dependents you have.
+The maximum earned income for single filers ranges from $18,591 to $59,899, and for joint filers, from $25,511 to $66,819 — depending on how many dependents you have.

-For the 2024 tax year or the tax return you’ll file in 2025, the earned income tax credit ranges from $632 to $7,830.
+For the 2024 tax year (filed in 2025), the EITC ranges from $632 to $7,830.

-No qualifying children
+No qualifying dependents

 $632